 Not only do companion animals live in urban, backyard, and garden areas, but lots of wild animals can be found in this environment as well.
 Have a look at some of the animals you can see visiting backyards, parks, gardens, or just between your walk from home to school:

-The urban areas of New Zealand have some truly beautiful green space filled with different plants, trees, shrubs, etc. Below are some examples of the fauna you can find sometimes just by looking out your window:
+The urban areas of New Zealand have some truly beautiful green space filled with different plants, trees, shrubs, etc. Below are some examples of the flora you can find sometimes just by looking out your window:

 Roads, buildings, malls, homes, and parking lots have taken up a lot of space which has caused a lot of challenges for wildlife.
 As such, it’s not uncommon to see insects and birds in urban areas.
 However, because their habitats have gotten smaller, wildlife has faced a lot of challenges.